SamuelSwartzberg/flashcardifying_text_temp/inf.md

 from is an alias of 0% and to is an alias of 100% Properties that aren't specified in every keyframe are interpolated if possible — properties that can't be interpolated are dropped from the animation.

-if you mark something with !important in a keyframe,&nbsp;{{c1::That value will be ignored}} (since !important can't be used in keyframes) if you don't provide a from/0% andor a to/100% it will {{c1::Animate to/from the elements existing styles}}
-If you specify multiple @keyframes with the same name, {{c1::The last one encountered will be used}}
+if you mark something with !important in a keyframe,&nbsp;⟮c1;That value will be ignored⟯ (since !important can't be used in keyframes) if you don't provide a from/0% andor a to/100% it will ⟮c1;Animate to/from the elements existing styles⟯ If you specify multiple @keyframes with the same name, ⟮c1;The last one encountered will be used⟯

 ##### @page